 Adenocarcinoma is a broad category of cancer and many different types of cancers are considered adenocarcinomas.
 For example, most breast and colon cancers are called adenocarcinoma.
 If you have been diagnosed with adenocarcinoma, your treatment and prognosis will depend on many factors including the location, size, and pathologic features of the tumour.

 Your pathologist will examine some of your tissue under the microscope to determine the important pathologic features including:

-If you have been diagnosed with adenocarcinoma, please select the area of your body involved and the type of tumour (if applicable) from the list below:
+If you have been diagnosed with adenocarcinoma and you would like to learn more about your pathology report, please select the area of your body involved from the list below.